Floating Island Of Rubbish In Ocean

 The Role of Ocean Gyres

 The size and location of these gyres also influence the distribution of debris.
-The North Pacific Gyre, for example, is responsible for the formation of the Great Pacific Garbage Patch, which is estimated to cover an area twice the size of Texas.
+So the North Pacific Gyre, for example, is responsible for the formation of the Great Pacific Garbage Patch, which is estimated to cover an area twice the size of Texas.
 The other major gyres have also been linked to the formation of similar, albeit smaller, garbage patches in their respective oceans.

 Environmental Impacts